 1. Find them.
 Where are they?
 Nobody knows for sure.
 Seems like one might have been enrolled in a facility of some kind and another was left with a family member in a part of the country with reportedly different values.
 Was there a third one?
 There definitely was a tiny one somewhere.
 Jayden.
 Or Kayden.
 One of those.
 Drive by the playground while yelling “Aiden” out the window and see what turns up.

 2. Get them medical treatment.
 Set broken bones, dress wounds, and provide antibiotics for new strains of disease they are sure to be carrying.
 After living in the wild for three months, they are likely harboring various strains of bacteria and pathogens that should not be reintroduced into the general population.

 3. Remove any creatures that have come to know them as a host.
 Using bolt cutters, remove all small mammals currently using their hair as a habitat.
-This includes, but is not limited to, bats, badgers, opossum, chinchillas, ferrets, lemmings, and meerkats.
+This includes but is not limited to, bats, badgers, opossums, chinchillas, ferrets, lemmings, and meerkats.
 Any creatures misappropriated from local zoos should be returned once liberated from your child’s pelt.
-Reptiles should be turned loose into wetlands and bird’s nests should be carefully placed high in the branches of native trees.
+Reptiles should be turned loose into wetlands, and bird’s nests should be carefully placed high in the branches of native trees.

 4. Bathe them.
 This is best done in an open area out-of-doors where you won’t be clogging your septic system with their waste.
-A firing line with a spray hose works very well, being sure to focus extra attention to ears, armpits, and nether regions, all while avoiding direct contact, preventing further infection.
+A firing line with a spray hose works very well, being sure to focus extra attention on ears, armpits, and nether regions, all while avoiding direct contact, and preventing further infection.
 After the preliminary rinse, a Borax scrub will remove lingering soils, followed by a final pressurized rinse.